-Ain’t all about the loot though, as there’s a fair amount of ass-kicking to do with more than sixty new boss encounters and a bunch of new leagues, including the hardcore high-level Invasion.
-This [league], along with corrupted areas, is where the SotV specific boss fights will take place.
+It isn’t all about the loot though, as there’s a fair amount of ass-kicking to do with more than sixty new boss encounters and a bunch of new leagues, including the hardcore high-level Invasion.
+This [league], along with corrupted areas, is where the SotV-specific boss fights will take place.
 “Because these bosses are featured in corrupted areas and the Invasion league, we’ve designed them to be especially lethal.”
 Oh man, my poor witch.
-On the other hand, I do so enjoy a proper challenge!
+On the other hand, I do enjoy a challenge!

 Atziri herself still lingers in a nightmare realm that is starting to leak back into the land of Wraeclast.
 Now, as the queen rises again, her corruption spreads throughout Wraeclast.
 Queen Atziri must be defeated.

 Well, if prior story-based battles are any indication, we’re gonna have our hands full taking this bit– monster down.
 Won’t stop people from trying though, that much is certain!
 So pick a class, spend a few minutes being overwhelmed by the massive skill tree, and follow that up with a mad dash towards Lioneye’s Watch, after which… your adventure can begin.
 With quest lines spanning several difficulty levels (like in Diablo II) across three acts, a complex equipment/upgrade system and countless monsters to slay, needless to say, there’s rarely a dull moment in Wraeclast.